Las Vegas Housing Market: Trends & Prices

 Las Vegas Real Estate Market Overview

-For many, Sin City is a place to escape and have some fun.
-But for over 600,000 people, Las Vegas is home.
+For many, Sin City is a place to escape to and have some fun.
+But for an increasing number of people (the population has risen 3.64% since the last census), Las Vegas is home.
 And who wouldn’t want to live in one of the hottest vacation spots around?
 World-class restaurants, spas, shopping, and casinos are all available to Las Vegas residents.There is plenty of excitement to be found in Las Vegas, but there are also a lot of career opportunities.
-Almost 300,000 people work in Las Vegas, earning a medium income of $53,575.
-An income like that can stretch far in the Las Vegas housing market considering the average home price amounts to $277,000.
+As you might expect, entertainment and hospitality are key industries, but construction, transportation, and technology jobs are also available.

-Las Vegas is considered a “somewhat competitive” housing market with homes on average receiving one offer.
-Generally, homes in this area sell for about 2% below the list price and go pending in 57 days.
+Las Vegas is considered a “somewhat competitive” housing market, with homes on average receiving two offers.
+Generally, homes in this area sell for about 2% below the list price and go pending in 61 days.

 Las Vegas Housing Market Forecast

-The Las Vegas housing market has seen slow, but steady growth in recent years.
-That trend is expected to continue—the Las Vegas housing market forecast predicts a slight increase in the next year.
+The Las Vegas housing market has seen steady growth in recent years.
+That trend is expected to continue — the Las Vegas housing market saw a 1.9% increase in home sale prices over the last year (as of February 2025).
+The market is considered somewhat competitive, with most homes getting a couple of offers and selling in, on average, 61 days.

 If you’re looking to invest in the Las Vegas real estate market, experts are generally recommending you do so sooner rather than later.